rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The class delivers as usual a ranking (*self.bachetRanking*) and a corresponding ordering result (*self.bachetOrder*) besides the decreasing list (*self.decBachetScores*) and the increasing list of the corresponding *Bachet* ranking scores (*self.incBachetScores*).
 Due to potential ties observed among *Bachet* scores and the lexicographic resolving of such ties, the decreasing and increasing lists of ranking scores might indeed not always be just the reversed version of one another.

-Note that, like the *Copeland* and the *NetFlows* ranking rules, the *Bachet* ranking rule is actually **invariant** under the **codual** transform and the :py:class:`~linearOrdres.BachetRanking` constructor works by default on the corresponding strict outranking digraph (*CoDual=True*).
+Note that, like the *Copeland* and the *NetFlows* ranking rules, the *Bachet* ranking rule is **invariant** under the **codual** transform and the :py:class:`~linearOrdres.BachetRanking` constructor works by default on the corresponding strict outranking digraph (*CoDual=True*).

 Mind however that a base 3 sbits based numbering system is a *positional numeral system*, implying that the *Bachet* ranking scores, as noticed before, depend essentially on the very ordering of the rows and columns of the outranking digraph's *self.relation* attribute when the relation shows a low transitivity degree.
-However, when the digraph is actually transitive and acyclic, the *Bachet* ranking scores will consistently model the orientations of all transitive triplets independently of the ordering of the rows and columns of the *self.relation* attribute.
+However, when the digraph is *transitive* and *acyclic*, the *Bachet* ranking scores will consistently model the orientations of all transitive triplets independently of the ordering of the rows and columns of the *self.relation* attribute.
 The *Bachet* ranking rule is hence, like the *Copeland* rule, **Condorcet consistent**, i.e. when the polarised strict outranking digraph models a transitive acyclic relation, its *Bachet* ranking result will always be consistent with this strict outranking relation [22]_.

 Our random outranking digraph *g*, generated above in :numref:`examplesBachet` Line 4 is for instance not transitive.
 Its transitivity degree amounts to 0.833 (see below).